Monadical-SAS/redux-time/README.md

 // redux-time dispatches this for you on every requestAnimationFrame store.dispatch({type: 'TICK', current_timestamp: 1499000000})

-// then the redux-time animatons reducer uses your Translate's animation.tick(delta) func to calculate the animated state: const new_state = {
+// then the redux-time animations reducer uses your Translate's animation.tick(delta) func to calculate the animated state: const new_state = {
     ball: {
         style: {top: 55, left: 0},